 Sometimes over looked – Original Equipment Manufacturers

 It’s easy to rattle off a list of car manufacturers.
 Their logos are actually everywhere and we can’t escape from their marketing efforts.
 They are on billboards, on the television and even on the roads as we drive past others.

 Yet, these names do not manufacture every component in their cars.
 This is where the OE manufacturers come in.

 Components like spark plugs, shock absorbers, batteries and brake pads are often supplied by other manufacturers.
 And unsurprisingly, they also need automotive translations.

 STAR has worked with TRW aftermarket and ZF on automotive translations for their website and marketing campaigns.

 Not super obvious, yet hugely visible – marketing translations

 Marketing materials that require automotive translations are a large part of the work that we carry out for our customers.

 Content creation is a buzzword in marketing nowadays and the automotive industry is no different.

-Marketing translations are often offered in a separate category by translation suppliers, yet, in my opinion, there are few cases where marketing translations do not require some kind of specialist knowledge.
+Translation suppliers often offer marketing translations in a separate category.
+However, in my opinion, there are few cases where marketing translations do not require some kind of specialist knowledge.